mahidhar/icpp25_ai_on_amd/Session1.md

 Do a quick test of the container (more tests in the next session).

 ```
-module load singularitypro
 singularity shell --rocm --bind /scratch,/home,/cosmos pytorch-latest.sif
 python -c 'import torch; print("I have this many devices:", torch.cuda.device_count())'
 exit
 ```

-### Install using virtual env and the system python
+### Install PyTorch using virtual env and the system python

 Start by loading the Cray python module on Cosmos.
 We can then create a virtual environment and pip install the correct version based on the available rocm on Cosmos.